hkindbom/DD2418-Language-Engineering/README.md

 **Python 3**

 ## Assignment 1
-Working with syntax- and dependenciy trees.
+Working with syntax- and dependency trees.
 Note that only the methods valid_moves, move and compute_correct_move in DepParser skeleton were modified.